GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/swiftui-cookbook/custom-message-list.md

 The state for a given channel is available via the [ChatChannelController](https://getstream.io/chat/docs/sdk/ios/client/controllers/channels/#channelcontroller).
 You can create a channel controller using the `ChatClient` for a given channel id.
 In this example, for simplicity we will use a hardcoded channel id.
-If you want to listen to the changes of the channel controller (e.g. messages changes), you need to implement methods from the `ChatChannelControllerDelegate` or listen to the Combine publisher changes.
+If you want to listen to the changes of the channel controller (for example messages changes), you need to implement methods from the `ChatChannelControllerDelegate` or listen to the Combine publisher changes.

 To make the usage easier from SwiftUI views, we will create a view model that will manage the state and listen for the channel controller state updates.